Umami Pot

 Step 9

-Serve in each bowl and top with sansho leaves for color (optional).
+Serve in individual bowls and top with sansho leaves to taste.

 To store